 |Car insurance company||Bankrate Score||AM Best financial stability rating||J.D.
 Power customer satisfaction score||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Rates by credit score

-In most states, your credit score will impact your car insurance rate.
-The only states that do not allow car insurance companies to factor credit score into your rate are Hawaii, California, Washington and Massachusetts.
-The table below includes the average cost of car insurance from USAA vs. Geico based on credit score:
+In most states, your credit-based insurance score will impact your auto insurance rate.
+The only states that prohibit auto insurance companies from using your credit history in premium calculations are Hawaii, California, Michigan, Washington and Massachusetts.
+The table below includes the average cost of car insurance from USAA vs. Geico based on your credit-based insurance score:

 |Car insurance company||Poor||Average||Good||Excellent|

 Rates by age